Fed03/functional-programming-talk-giuneco/PITCHME.md

 @snap[north-west span-100]
 #### @color[#a77f0e](Currying)
 @snapend
-We said that @color[#4487f2](pure) functions should be called with exactly 1 argument.
+We said that @color[#4487f2](pure) functions should be called with exactly 1 argument.<br>

 Currying does exactly this: each single argument returns a new function expecting the remaining arguments.